 However, in a realistic case, Markovian assumption based methods carry the associated danger of drifting away from the correct target, as they treat the targets as conditionally independent of one another.
-This risk can be mitigated by optimizing data assignment and considering prior knowledge, as shown in \cite{chenouard2013multiple,perera2006multi,giebel2004bayesian}.
-In our approach, when solving the data association problem, we introduce a Geometric Model as the prior knowledge.
-Let $X_{k}$ (where $k = 1,...,K)$ denote the locations of the mouse parts in $k_{th}$ of $K$ training samples centered at a single mouse.
-More specifically, let $X_{k}=\left \{x_{k}^{1},x_{k}^{2},...,x_{k}^{n}\right \}$ denote the locations of $n$ parts, where $x_{k}^{i}$ is the location of the $i_{th}$ part in the $k_{th}$ training sample.
+This risk can be mitigated by optimizing data assignment and using prior knowledge, as shown in \cite{chenouard2013multiple,perera2006multi,giebel2004bayesian}.
+In our approach, when dealing with the data association problem, we use a Geometric Model as the prior knowledge.
+Given $K$ training samples centered at a single mouse, let $X_{k}= \left \{x_{k}^{1},x_{k}^{2},...,x_{k}^{n}\right \}$ (where $k = 1,...,K)$ denote the locations of the mouse parts in $k^{th}$ training sample. $x_{k}^{i}$ is the location of the $i^{th}$ part in the $k^{th}$ training sample.
 Let $X_{k}$ refer to a geometric template and suppose that the locations of the mouse parts in a feasible solution $\theta$ is generated by one of our geometric templates $X_{k}$.
 We then expand $p\left (\theta_{t}\right )$ as follows:

-where our collection of $K$ training samples have been introduced into the calculation of $p\left (\theta_{t}\right )$, before it can be marginalized out.
+where our collections of $K$ training samples have been introduced into the calculation of $p\left (\theta_{t}\right )$ before it can be marginalized out.

-By conditioning on the geometric template $X_{k}$, the locations of the mouse parts can be treated as conditionally independent of one another.
+By conditioning on the geometric template $X_{k}$, the locations of the mouse parts can be treated as conditionally independent from one another.
 As the association probability of the fake detection is not constrained by our geometric template, we rewrite the first term of Eq. (\ref{eq:p_theta1}) as follows:

 where